 R – Be responsible

 From time to time, year groups are called to assembly where there are requirements to do so.
-For instance to discuss Key Stage 4 pathways in Year 9, post-16 options and taster days for Year 10 or to find out about opportunities to join the academy’s Cadet Force.
-Year 11s meet with Mr Bouckley on a regular basis for achievement and progress assemblies.
+For instance to discuss Key Stage 4 pathways in Year 9, post-16 options and taster days for Year 10 or to find out about opportunities to join the academy’s Cadet Force at the end of Year 8.
+Year 11s meet with Mr Hawkes on a regular basis for achievement and progress assemblies.
 We also hear regularly from our Higher Education Champion for the eastern region who will be raising aspirations for students in Years 9, 10 and 11 as part of our careers programme.

 A range of visitors are also invited into to the academy talk to students.
 Students heard from local karate champion, Jack Somers.
 Jack talked us about about the discipline required to achieve your ambitions and about the importance of resilience in his sporting career; it took him 9 years to finally triumph against an adversary who promptly retired after defeat.

 Other themes that have been featured in assemblies include national HATE crime awareness week, anti-bullying week, Young Carers Day and National Road Safety Week.
 To mark the centenary of World War 1 in November 2018, History teacher Mr Archer, shared an outstanding assembly with us on the facts behind the Great War and its impact on the nation and on Ipswich in particular.
 Students in Year 7 heard from ex-student, Koren Harper, who is training to be a paediatric nurse in the Philippines.

 At the beginning of every term, the Principal delivers an assembly to each House where he takes a moment to outline any developments, expectations or areas of focus.
 We learn about STAR and the ways in which its meaning can be applied every day, by everyone, in small but meaningful ways.
 We learn about kindness and how this may be shown to those around us, at home and at school and how it should be expected in return.